YannMoisan/blog/_posts/2018-03-02-wordcount.md

 ## Conclusion

-We've seen many different ways to solve the same problem.
-Functional programming offer powerful abstraction to decouple things and allow to compose small parts together to build complex system.
+We've seen many ways to solve the same problem.
+Functional programming offer powerful abstraction to decouple things and allow composing small parts together to build complex system.
 So it's worth to spend some times to understand those concepts in order to write better programs.